syncfusion-content/blazor-docs/blazor/gantt-chart/templates.md

 # Templates in Blazor Gantt Chart Component

-Blazor has templated components which accepts one or more UI segments as input that can be rendered as part of the component during component rendering.
-Gantt Chart is a templated razor component, that allows to customize various part of the UI using template parameters.
-It allows to render custom components or content based on own logic.
+Blazor has templated components thats accepts one or more UI segments as input that can be rendered as part of the component during component rendering.
+Gantt Chart is a templated razor component, that allows customizing various part of the UI using template parameters.
+It allows rendering custom components or content based on its logic.

 The available template options in Gantt Chart are as follows,
 * [Column template](./columns/#column-template) - Used to customize cell content.